 The eSIM is the future of SIM Cards .which is slowly making its way into the tech world beginning with premium gadgets from Apple, Google and others.

-There is no physical SIM card rather a rewritable inbuilt chip that works in a similar way as chips used in internet payment technology like Google Pay.
+There is no physical SIM card rather a rewritable inbuilt chip that works similarly as chips used in internet payment technology like Google Pay.
 Although not used widely as of now, several high-end gadgets like Apple Watch Series 3 and Watch Seris 4 begun using eSIMs.
 Some smartphones also support eSIM such as Google Pixel 3, iPhone XS and iPhone XS Max.

 Watch out this space for our upcoming article on eSIM.